Here we go, 800-282-2882, if you want to be on the program.

 The question is longer than the answer.

-And uh her name is Angela Keene.
+And her name is Angela Keene.

-What is your strategy to make sure the message of interest and welcome to people of color will not be undermined by people like Coulter and Limbaugh and Hannity.
+What is your strategy to make sure the message of interest and welcome to people of color will not be undermined by people like Coulter and Limbaugh and Hannity?

-Well, first of all, I think our Whole team is a blessing.
+Well, first of all, I think our whole team is a blessing.

-If you don't have a serious granular presence in communities to help explain, to help promote, to help educate, well then you have sort of a vacuum.
+If you have unscripted moments that are problematic in a campaign, and clearly there were a few, if you don't have a serious, granular presence in communities to help explain, to help promote, to help educate, well, then you have sort of a vacuum.

 And those moments end up taking a life of their own.